VeronikkAhri/ux-for-devs/docs/user-groups.md

 - Provide cues or step-by-step guidance to keep users oriented within a complex task.

 By broadening your understanding of diverse audiences, you ensure that your application remains useful and inviting to everyone who interacts with it.

+## Researching Your Audience

+Before designing features for a specific group, observe how people in that group currently accomplish tasks.
+Interviews, surveys, and analytics reveal pain points that you can address directly.
+This insight shapes personas—fictional characters that represent typical users—which help you visualize their goals and frustrations.

+## Customizing Experiences

+With a clearer picture of your audience, you can introduce optional settings or adaptive interfaces.
+Consider adjusting text size, adding shortcuts for frequent tasks, or offering guided tutorials for newcomers.
+Small touches that align with user preferences can significantly improve satisfaction.

+## Balancing Novice and Expert Workflows

+New users often need extra guidance, while experienced users want speed.
+Provide layered options so novices see step-by-step help, but experts can skip ahead or use keyboard shortcuts.
+A search bar or command palette can serve both groups by exposing functionality quickly.

+Remember: you may not belong to the user group you’re designing for.
+Continually revisit your assumptions and ask for feedback from real people who match your target audience.